PocketCultures

 The best way to learn about life in different countries is to go there and see for yourself, talk to people from that country.
-However travelling abroad is not always possible.
+Why?
+The view from the inside is often quite different to what you see from the outside.

 The site consists of 3 different sections: